All Episodes

 Now, if I'd have just asked him point blank, because I am such an intimidating figure, I don't know that I would have gotten the answer.

-Finally now let those people fight it out over there.
+Let those people fight it out over there.

 I mean, if the Iranians want to fight the Iraqis and they want to fight the Saudis and they want to fight the Syrians and they want to fight the Palestinians and they want to let them have at it.

-Let them this is the avowed socialist saying this.
+Let them, this is the avowed socialist saying this.

 Don't you think this is a brilliant Obama foreign policy?